-Restricted, prohibited, and permitted concomitant medications are described in Table 8 and Table 9.
-Refer also to the Dosing Modification and Toxicity Management Guidelines in Appendix E.
+Restricted, prohibited, and permitted concomitant medications are described in Toxicity Management Guidelines.

 For chemotherapy agents, please refer to the local prescribing information with regards to warnings, precautions, and contraindications.

 Prohibited medication/class of drug: Usage: For all treatment arms Any investigational anticancer therapy other than those under investigation in this study Should not be given concomitantly whilst the patient is on study treatment mAbs against CTLA-4, PD-1, or PD-L1 other than those under investigation in this study Should not be given concomitantly whilst the patient is on study treatment Any concurrent chemotherapy, radiotherapy, immunotherapy, or biologic or hormonal therapy for cancer treatment other than those under investigation in this study Should not be given concomitantly whilst the patient is on study treatment.
 (Concurrent use of hormones for non-cancer-related conditions [eg, insulin for diabetes and hormone replacement therapy] is acceptable.
 Local treatment of isolated lesions, excluding target lesions, for palliative intent is acceptable [eg, by local surgery or radiotherapy]) Live attenuated vaccines Should not be given through 30 days after the last dose of IP